Bifurcation values and monodromy of mixed polynomials

 \section{Introduction}

-For a complex polynomial function $f:\mathbb{C}^{n}\rightarrow\mathbb{C}$, it is well known that there is a locally trivial fibration $f_| : \bC^n \m f^{-1}(\Lambda) \to \bC \m \Lambda$ over the complement of some finite subset $\Lambda \subset \bC$, see e.g. \cite{Va}, \cite{Ve}.
+For a complex polynomial function $f:\mathbb{C}^{n}\rightarrow\mathbb{C}$, it is well known that there is a $C^\ity$ locally trivial fibration $f_| : \bC^n \m f^{-1}(\Lambda) \to \bC \m \Lambda$ over the complement of some finite subset $\Lambda \subset \bC$, see e.g. \cite{Va}, \cite{Ve}.
 The minimal such $\Lambda$ is called the set of \emph{bifurcation values}, or the set of \emph{atypical values}, and shall be denoted by $B(f)$.